mu-semtech/mu-cache/README.md

 The mu-cache API can be wrapped in two sections: the header-based request-response, and the direct API calls.

 ### Request-response
-This form is used to update the cache when a user requests a page.
-For now, the cache only needs to care about GET requests.
+This flow is used when a proxy request is received.
+It can use or update the cache upon a page request.

 Logical steps:
 Request for “/foo” enters cache